 Looking For Another Freezer Jam To Try?

 Be sure to add this Strawberry Freezer Jam to your easy preserving to do list.

 - 1 lemon juiced

 - 1/2-1 cup sugar or sugar-free alternative sweetener (add to taste)

 - 1 teaspoon vanilla

 - In a small sauce pan add water and gently add the low or no-sugar pectin (I used Ball brand) and stir until completely dissolved.
 Bring to a full boil while continuing to stir.
 Bring to a rolling, hard boil and cook for 1 minute.
 Pour into prepared peach mixture and stir until well incorporated (2-3 minutes).
-Add in vanilla.

 Jam will keep fresh in the refrigerator for about 3 weeks and in the freezer for 1 year.